mridhultp/UK-Road-accident_Project/README.md

 This project presents an analytical overview of road accidents in the United Kingdom using data-driven insights.
 The aim is to understand patterns, causes, and severity of accidents, and visualize the trends using advanced business intelligence tools.
 A comprehensive and scalable data pipeline was created using Python, SQL, and Power BI to analyze one of the largest public road accident datasets available.
 ________________________________________
 Project Background
-The primary dataset, originally sourced from the UK government's road safety data portal, includes billions of records collected between 1979 and 2023.
+The primary dataset, o**riginally sourced from the UK government's road safety data portal, includes billions of records collected between 1979 and 2023**.
 The dataset comprises detailed accident information, vehicle types involved, casualty details, and location-wise mappings.
 Each field in the dataset is encoded using numeric or alphanumeric codes, with corresponding descriptive mappings available in separate lookup tables.
-Given the enormous size and complexity of the data (with over 30 columns and multiple fact tables), working with it presented significant technical and analytical challenges. **To maintain relevance and focus, the analysis was restricted to the most recent decade (2014–2023)**, **with the attached dashboard showcasing insights specifically for the year 2014.**
+Given the enormous size and complexity of the data (with over 30 columns and multiple fact tables), working with it presented significant technical and analytical challenges. **To maintain relevance and focus, the analysis was restricted to the most recent decade (2014–2023)**.
 ________________________________________
-Methodology
+**Methodology**
-1. Data Extraction and Cleaning (Python): o	The original dataset was imported from the web using Python. o	Initial data exploration involved handling missing values, detecting and removing duplicate rows, and correcting inconsistent or corrupt entries. o	Data types were standardized, and unnecessary columns were dropped to optimize performance and clarity.
+**1. Data Extraction and Cleaning (Python): o	The original dataset was imported from the web using Python. o	Initial data exploration involved handling missing values, detecting and removing duplicate rows, and correcting inconsistent or corrupt entries. o	Data types were standardized, and unnecessary columns were dropped to optimize performance and clarity.